Hooper's paradox: Explanation

 So the overlapping area of the two triangles accounts exactly for the vanished area of 2 units.

 History

 William Hooper published the paradox in 1774 in his book Rational Recreations, calling it "The geometric money".
 The 1774 edition of his book still contained a false drawing, which got corrected in the 1782 edition.
-However Hooper was not the first to publish this geometric fallacy, since Hooper's book was largely an adaption of Edmé-Gilles Guyot's Nouvelles récréations physiques et mathétiques, which had been published in France in 1769.
+However Hooper was not the first to publish this geometric fallacy, since Hooper's book was largely an adaption of Edmé-Gilles Guyot's Nouvelles récréations physiques et mathématiques, which had been published in France in 1769.
 The description in this book contains the same false drawing as in Hooper's book, but it got corrected in a later edition as well.